 \subsection{Discussion on Regret Bounds}

-\textbf{Reduction in the Effective Number of Arms.} The classic multi-armed bandit algorithms, which are agnostic to the structure of the problem, pull each of the $(K-1)$ sub-optimal arms $\OO(\log T)$ times.
-In contrast, our algorithms UCB-C and TS-C pull only a {\em subset} of the sub-optimal arms $\OO(\log T)$ times, with the rest (i.e., non-competitive arms) being pulled only $O(1)$ times.
+\textbf{Reduction in the effective number of arms.} The classical multi-armed bandit algorithms, which are agnostic to the structure of the problem, pull each of the $(K-1)$ sub-optimal arms $\OO(\log T)$ times.
+In contrast, our UCB-C algorithm pulls only a {\em subset} of the sub-optimal arms $\OO(\log T)$ times, with the rest (i.e., non-competitive arms) being pulled only $\OO(1)$ times.
 More precisely, our algorithms pull each of the $C(\theta^*)-1 \leq K-1$ arms that are competitive but sub-optimal $\OO(\log T)$ times.
-It is important to note that the upper bound on the pulls of these competitive arms by UCB-C and TS-C have the same pre-log constants with that of the UCB and Thompson Sampling, respectively, as shown in \Cref{thm:regret_bnd}.
-Consequently, the ability of UCB-C and TS-C to reduce the pulls of non-competitive arms from $\OO(\log T)$ to $\OO(1)$ results directly in them achieving a smaller cumulative regret than their non-structured counterparts.
+It is important to note that the upper bound on the pulls of these competitive arms by UCB-C has the same pre-log constants with that of the UCB, as shown in \Cref{thm:regret_bnd}.
+Consequently, the ability of UCB-C to reduce the pulls of non-competitive arms from $\OO(\log T)$ to $\OO(1)$ results directly in it achieving a smaller cumulative regret than its non-structured counterpart.

 The number of competitive arms, i.e., $C(\theta^*)$, depends on the functions $\mu_1(\theta), \ldots, \mu_K(\theta)$ {\em as well as} the hidden parameter $\theta^*$.
 Depending on $\theta^*$, it is possible to have $C(\theta^*) = 1$, or $C(\theta^*)=K$, or any number in between.
-When $C(\theta^*) = 1$, all sub-optimal arms are non-competitive due to which our proposed algorithms acheive $\OO(1)$ regret.
+When $C(\theta^*) = 1$, all sub-optimal arms are non-competitive due to which our proposed algorithms achieve $\OO(1)$ regret.
 What makes our algorithms appealing is the fact that even though they do not explicitly try to predict the set (or, the number) of competitive arms, they {\em stop} pulling any non-competitive arm after finitely many steps.

 \textbf{Empirical performance of \textsc{Algorithm-C}.} In \Cref{fig:Simulation1} we compare the regret of \textsc{Algorithm-C} against the regret of \textsc{Algorithm} (UCB/TS/KL-UCB).
 We plot the cumulative regret attained under \textsc{Algorithm-C} vs.~\textsc{Algorithm} of the example shown in \Cref{fig:simEx1} for three different values of $\theta^*: 0.5,1.5$ and $2.6$.
 Refer to \Cref{fig:simEx1} to see that $C = 1$, $2$ and $3$ for $\theta^* = 0.5$,$1.5$ and $2.6$, respectively.
 Due to this, we see that \textsc{Algorithm-C} achieves bounded regret for $\theta^* = 0.5$, and reduced regret relative to \textsc{Algorithm} for $\theta^* = 1.5$ as only one arm is pulled $\OO(\log T)$ times.
 For $\theta^* = 2.6$, even though $C = 3$ (i.e., all arms are competitive), \textsc{Algorithm-C} achieves empirically smaller regret than \textsc{Algorithm}.
 We also see the advantage of using TS-C and KL-UCB-C over UCB-C in \Cref{fig:Simulation1} as Thompson Sampling and KL-UCB are known to outperform UCB empirically.
 For all the simulations, we set $\alpha = 3, \beta = 1$.
 Rewards are drawn from the distribution $\mathcal{N}(\mu_{k}(\theta^*),4)$, i.e, $\sigma = 2$.
 We average the regret over $100$ experiments.
 For a given experiment, all algorithms use the same reward realizations.